Target365/sdk-for-net/USERGUIDE.md

 ### Pre-authorization via API with SMS
 Pre-authorization via API can be used with SMS confirmation.
 PreAuthServiceId is an id chosen by you and must be used for all subsequent rebilling.
 PreAuthServiceDescription is optional, but should be set as this text will be visible for the end user on the Strex "My Page" web page.
+You can use message_prefix and message_suffix custom properties to influence the start and end of the SMS confirmation sent by Strex.
 Here's an example:

 ```C#
 var transactionId = "your-unique-id";